Quick Summary

 1. “Why Can’t You Just Stop?”

 This question oversimplifies addiction, implying that willpower alone is enough to quit.
-It stems from a misunderstanding of the person’s condition, which some believe to be just a moral failing or a sign of weakness, rather than a complex medical condition that requires proper treatment.
+It stems from a misunderstanding of the person’s condition, which some view as a moral failing or a sign of weakness rather than a complex medical condition that requires proper treatment.

 Educating yourself about addiction can help you communicate more effectively.
 It helps people understand that addiction is a chronic disease that alters brain chemistry, behavior, and decision-making.